UNIS contact person: Snorre Olaussen

 Upon completing the course, the students will have:

-The course extends over ca. 4 weeks in combination with AG-336.
+The course extends over ca. 4–5 weeks including compulsory safety training, and is run in combination with AG-336.

 We use world-class exposures in Svalbard to illustrate the architecture and processes of rift basins.
 In the series of lectures and exercises, rift basins are placed in the context of evolutionary models for extensional systems and rifted margins.
 The students will prepare in terms of a pre-course assignment that will be presented during the course.
 The introductory lessons will be followed by field studies in the Billefjorden Trough, an excellently exposed rift basin in Svalbard.
 This Carboniferous half-graben hosts marginal sandstones as well as carbonates, evaporites and shales.
 Several types of source-and reservoir rocks will be explored.
 The participants will work in teams to record outcrop data and develop their own case study of a rift-basin reservoir.
 The Arctic climate and the variable topography in the field area require that students are fit and equipped to face the environment.